Pylons/pyramid/docs/api/request.rst

       - causes a :class:`~pyramid.event.ContextFound` event to be sent when a context resource is found.

+      - Ensures that the user implied by the request passed has the necessary authorization to invoke view callable before calling it.

       - causes a :class:`~pyramid.event.NewResponse` event to be sent when the Pyramid application returns a response.